-Once you’ve asked your question, thank your customers for answering your question either way (see image above for text we’ve seen work well with customers).
+Once you’ve asked your question, thank your customers for answering your question either way.
 This helps show that your brand recognizes the power of both positive and negative feedback, along with thanking your busy customers for their time.

 5. Only ask for ratings from customers who responded positively to your question

-As mentioned above, it’s important to segment your customers by sentiment before guiding them to the app stores to leave a review.
+As mentioned, it’s important to segment your customers by sentiment before guiding them to the app stores to leave a review.
 If customers respond positively to your question, they’re more likely to leave a positive review when prompted to continue to the app stores.

-On the other hand, customers who respond negatively to your question are more likely to leave a negative review.
-To help keep your ratings high and to give unsatisfied customers a better outlet for feedback than app store reviews, you can use a rating prompt to provide a more appropriate channel of communication for those who responded negatively, such as asking them to leave feedback through an in-app message.
+On the other hand, customers who respond negatively are more likely to leave a negative review.
+To help keep your ratings high and to give unsatisfied customers a better outlet for feedback than app store reviews, you can use a rating prompt to provide a more appropriate channel of communication for those who responded negatively.
+For example, by asking them to leave feedback through an in-app message.
 That way, your company can still learn from their valuable feedback, and they can be put in touch with a person to help them solve the issue they’re having rather than leaving their frustrations in an app store review.